What is a Cell? Definition, Types, Structure, Functions, and More

 Genomic DNA:

-This is the main DNA molecule in a cell and contains all the essential instructions for cell function.
+This is the primary DNA molecule in a cell and contains all the essential instructions for cell function.

 Plasmid:

-a plasmid is a small circular piece of DNA that is separate from the genomic DNA.
+A plasmid is a small circular piece of DNA separate from the genomic DNA.
 Plasmids often carry genes that provide bacteria with advantages such as antibiotic resistance.

 Difference between genomic DNA and plasmid